-Why borrowing money, from a bank, your retirement, a rich uncle to pay off the IRS may be the worst idea.
+Why borrowing money, from a bank, your retirement, a rich uncle to pay off your IRS tax lien may be the worst idea.

 Whenever you call the IRS about a past due tax bill, or a Revenue Officer makes “first contact” with you, one of the first things that an IRS employee will do is ask you, is that you pay your past due IRS tax bill in full.
 Once you tell them that you are unable to pay your debt in full (and before they ask you if you want to pay it off with an installment agreement) the next thing they will ask you, is “can you borrow money to pay off the your tax bill?“